shiroichiheisen/Utils-Various-Arduino/README.md

 verifySerialData.verify("test/dataReceived/test0", received, 1); //Will set the string received to "dataReceived"

-verifySerialData.verify("test123/dataReceived/test0", received, 1); //Will set the string received to "" because the data is not complete (the initial string is not equal to the initial string set on the first line (test123 != test))
+verifySerialData.verify("test123/dataReceived/test0", received, 1); //Will set the string received to "Error" because the data is not complete (the initial string is not equal to the initial string set on the first line (test123 != test)

 received = verifySerialData.verify("test/dataReceived/test0", 1);
 ```